How much does a Mental Health Case Manager make?

 Chicago, IL

-Chicago provides a bustling environment for mental health professionals.
-The city's large population and diverse communities offer many opportunities.
-Working with organizations like Rush University Medical Center and the University of Chicago Medicine can be very rewarding.
+Chicago provides a dynamic setting for mental health professionals.
+They work with various organizations to support mental well-being.
+Rush University Medical Center and the University of Chicago Medicine are key employers.

 Find Mental Health Case Manager jobs in Chicago, IL